Who makes it?

 This wine proves that not all wines from Vulture is boldly red.
 Vulture is a wine region located in the Basilicata region of Southern Italy where the dominant feature is the now inactive volcano, Monte Vulture.
-That volcano left a rich legacy in the soil which now produces the iconic Aglianico del Vulture.
+Undoubtedly, that volcano left a rich legacy in the soil which now produces the iconic Aglianico del Vulture.
 Of course, it also produces some fine white wines and these two varieties: Greco and Fiano are southern Italian specialities.

-Country of Origin: Vulture, Basilicata, Italy
+Country of Origin: Vulture, Basilicata IGP, Italy

-Tasting Date: 2018
+Tasting Date: April 2022

 Needs food: no